awsdocs/aws-cloudformation-user-guide/doc_source/quickref-autoscaling.md

 ## Auto Scaling with an UpdatePolicy<a name="w4ab1c17c23c15c13"></a>

-This example shows how to use an [UpdatePolicy](aws-attribute-updatepolicy.md) with an auto\-scaling group\.
+This example shows how to use an [UpdatePolicy Attribute](aws-attribute-updatepolicy.md) with an auto\-scaling group\.

 ### JSON<a name="quickref-autoscaling-example-5.json"></a>